wickedchicken/ocaml_skeleton/README.md

 *Note*: there is a bug related to this, look in the bugs section if you want to add a package to `main.ml` or `tests.ml`.

 Tests are written in `tests/tests.ml`.
-Make sure OUnit is opened, open up your module, and write some tests using the [OUnit](http://ounit.forge.ocamlcore.org/api) framework.
+Make sure the `OUnit` package is opened, open up your module, and write some tests using the [OUnit](http://ounit.forge.ocamlcore.org/api) framework.
 For a reference, here is a list of [available testing methods](http://ounit.forge.ocamlcore.org/api/OUnit.html).
 Note that you must